Ebazhanov/linkedin-skill-assessments-quizzes/solidworks/solidworks-quiz.md

 - [ ] Select the feature name and press F7, or quick-double-click the feature name
 - [ ] Select the feature name and press F5 key, or double-click the feature name

 #### Q29.
-When using the Fillet tool, what does the Tanget Propagation option do?
+When using the Fillet tool, what does the Tangent Propagation option do?

 - [ ] It creates a fillet that is tanget to the direction of view
 - [ ] It creates a fillet that varies in size, depending on lcoal tangency